buildbot/buildbot/master/docs/manual/customization.rst

 calling methods like :meth:`addStdout` and :meth:`addHeader`.
 When you are done, you must call the :meth:`finish` method so the :class:`LogFile` can be closed.
-It may be useful to create and populate a :class:`LogFile` like this from a :class:`LogObserver` method - see :ref:`Adding-LogObservers`.
+It may be useful to create and populate a :class:`LogFile` like this from a :class:`~buildbot.process.logobserver.LogObserver` method - see :ref:`Adding-LogObservers`.

 The ``logfiles=`` argument to :bb:step:`ShellCommand` (see :bb:step:`ShellCommand`) creates new :class:`LogFile`\s and fills them in realtime